PicnicSupermarket/error-prone-support/refaster-test-support/README.md

 - Each Refaster rule collection must match the naming convention `<RuleCollectionName>Templates.java`.
-- There is a test class with a (parameterized) test method that invokes `RefasterRuleCollection#validate` on the template collection(s) to be validated.
+- There is a test class with a (parameterized) test method that invokes `RefasterRuleCollection#validate` on the rule collection(s) to be validated.
 - For every rule collection there is an input file matching the naming convention `<RuleCollectionName>TemplatesTestInput.java`.
-- For every template collection there is an output file matching the naming convention `<RuleCollectionName>TemplatesTestOutput.java`.
+- For every rule collection there is an output file matching the naming convention `<RuleCollectionName>TemplatesTestOutput.java`.
-- For every Refaster rule in a collection, the associated input and output files must contain a method that validates the template's behavior.
-The name of this method must be derived from the name of the Refaster template it aims to validate, prefixed with `test` (i.e. `test<RefasterTemplateClassName>`).
+- For every Refaster rule in a collection, the associated input and output files must contain a method that validates the rules' behavior.
+The name of this method must be derived from the name of the Refaster rule it aims to validate, prefixed with `test` (i.e. `test<RefasterRuleClassName>`).
 - Each such method contains at least one expression that matches the `@BeforeTemplate` of the corresponding Refaster template.
 As a result, the output file must contain the same method with an updated expression, in